dotnet/wcf/Documentation/Developer-Guide.md

 Contributing
 ============

-Please read [Contributing](https://github.com/dotnet/corefx/blob/master/Documentation/contributing.md) to .NET Core before making your first contribution.
+Please read [Contributing](https://github.com/dotnet/wcf/blob/master/Documentation/contributing.md) to .NET Core before making your first contribution.

 Building the repository
 =======================

 The WCF repository can be built from a regular, non-admin command prompt using build.cmd.
-This build produces a single System.Private.ServiceModel assembly that implements each of these individual client libraries:
+This build produces a single System.Private.ServiceModel assembly that implements the individual client libraries.
- - System.ServiceModel.Primitives
- - System.ServiceModel.Http
- - System.ServiceModel.NetTcp
- - System.ServiceModel.Duplex
- - System.ServiceModel.Security

 Microsoft uses this repository to create and publish separate NuGet packages for each library.